 Nissan has locked in the reveal date for its next-generation Leaf.

 We also know a little about some of the technology that will be included.
 The new Leaf will come with a self-driving feature as part of Nissan’s ProPilot suite of electronic driver aids.
 The feature will be capable of assisting drivers in acceleration, braking and steering during “single-lane driving” on highways.
 It will also be able to park the car in certain situations.
 The new Leaf will also enable one pedal driving, where regenerative braking is enough to bring the vehicle to a complete stop in most situations.

 Though the Leaf doesn’t get much attention, it’s still the best-selling electric car in the world with more than 260,000 examples sold since its launch in 2009.
-We suspect the new model will be even more popular given the recent increases in demand and government incentives for electric cars around the globe.
+We suspect the new one will be even more popular given the recent increases in demand and government incentives for electric cars around the globe.